Do smart meters and solar panels work together?

 Is it true that smart meters and solar panels don’t mix?

-Unlike traditional meters that only record how much energy you use, a smart meter can monitor both the electricity you consume and the electricity you export back to the grid, which is essential for receiving solar export payments.
+Unlike traditional meters, which only record how much energy you use and don’t tell anyone that information, a smart meter can monitor both the electricity you consume and the electricity you export back to the grid – and tell your supplier.

 To find out more, check out our guide to the best export tariff rates.

-What are the main types of smart meter?
+What are the types of smart meter?

 First-generation smart meters